Wairarapa Line

 The first part of the line opened in 1874 between Wellington and Lower Hutt, with the entire line to Woodville completed in 1897.
 It was the only New Zealand Government Railways route out of Wellington until 1908, when the government bought out the Wellington and Manawatu Railway Company who owned and operated the present North Island Main Trunk section between Wellington and Palmerston North.
 The line originally included the famous Rimutaka Incline, which used the Fell mountain railway system to cross the Rimutaka Range between Upper Hutt and Featherston.
 In the mid-1950s, the line between Petone and Featherston was substantially realigned, with the line diverted to the east of the Hutt River between Petone and Haywards to serve new housing developments in Lower Hutt, and the construction of the Rimutaka Tunnel to replace the Rimutaka Incline.
 Part of the former route west of the Hutt River has been retained as the Melling Branch.

 The southern portion of the line between Wellington and Upper Hutt is electrified and is also known as the Hutt Valley Line.
 Transdev on behalf of the Greater Wellington Regional Council runs suburban services along the Hutt Valley section, as well as the Wairarapa Connection service between Wellington and Masterton.
 KiwiRail runs regular freight services along the line between Wellington to Masterton and between Pahiatua and Woodville.
-No regular services currently run along the Masterton to Pahiatua section, and this section is currently under review as part of KiwiRail's turnaround plan.
+No regular services currently run over the Masterton to Pahiatua section see under Freight Service.
+The section may be reviewed as part of KiwiRail's turnaround plan.